 (b) if the Director so approves, an inspector.

-(3) In AS 5601/AG 601 — 2002 —
+(3) In AS 5601 —

 (a) a reference to a “consumer billing meter” is to be read as a reference to a master meter; and

 (b) a reference to a “sub-meter” is to be read as a reference to a meter used to measure the amount of gas supplied to a point beyond the master meter.